Loughgall ambush: Background and preparations

 The IRA's East Tyrone Brigade was active mainly in eastern County Tyrone and neighbouring parts of County Armagh.
 By the mid-1980s it had become one of the IRA's most aggressive formations.
-Members of the unit, such as Jim Lynagh and Pádraig McKearney, advocated a strategy of destroying bases and preventing them being rebuilt or repaired in an attempt to "deny ground" to British forces.
+Members of the unit, such as Jim Lynagh and Pádraig McKearney, advocated a strategy of destroying bases and preventing them from being rebuilt or repaired in an attempt to "deny ground" to British forces.
 In 1985, Patrick Joseph Kelly became its commander and began implementing the strategy.
 In 1985 and 1986, it carried out two major attacks on Royal Ulster Constabulary bases.
 The first was an attack on the RUC barracks in Ballygawley on 7 December 1985, in which two police officers were shot dead.
 The second was an attack on an RUC base at The Birches on 11 August 1986.
 In both attacks, the bases were raked with machine-gun fire and then severely damaged with homemade bombs.
 In the attack at The Birches, they had breached the base's perimeter fence with a digger that had a bomb in its bucket; it was planned to use the same tactic in an attack on the lightly manned Loughgall base.

 The British security forces, however, had received intelligence weeks prior to the attack of the IRA's plan and at least 10 days before of the target.
 It has been alleged that the security forces had a double agent inside the IRA unit, and that he was killed by the SAS in the ambush.
 Other sources claim that the security forces had instead learned of the planned attack through other surveillance methods, such as a telephone tap.
-According to historian and former Professor of Politics at Queen's University Belfast Richard English, information of the attack had not come from within the unit, though one member, Tony Gormley, was known to security forces as a well-paid Special Branch informant.
+According to historian Richard English, information of the attack had not come from within the unit, though one member, Tony Gormley, was known to security forces as a well-paid Special Branch informant.